pverscha/phd_thesis/18-chapter_7_other_projects.md

 ##### Internal memory lay-out
 My `HashMap` implementation requires the reservation of two blocks of memory:

 * **index table:** This block of memory keeps track of all pointers to data objects that keep track of the key and value for a `HashMap` entry and also a pointer to the next data objects.
 Each of these data objects live in the second reserved block of memory (the "data block").
-Some extra bytes are also reserved as part of this memory black at the beginning for internal housekeeping of the `HashMap`.
+Some extra bytes are also reserved as part of this memory block at the beginning for internal housekeeping of the `HashMap`.
-* **data block:** This block of memory keeps track of all data objects that actually store the values that the user put into the `HashMap`.
+* **data block:** This block of memory keeps track of all data objects that actually store the values that the user puts into the `HashMap`.

 Each of the values that are provided by the user need to somehow be translated into bytes before we can store them in a raw block of memory.

-For some of the most common data types in JavaScript (e.g. string, integer, etc), a default serialization implementation is provided.
+For some of the most common data types in JavaScript (e.g. String, Number, etc), a default serialization implementation is provided.
-This is not the way that most `HashMaps` are implemented in other programming languages.
+This is not the way most `HashMaps` are implemented in other programming languages.
 Normally, the values themselves are not serialized and stored as part of the `HashMap`, but rather a pointer to each of the values is kept, decreasing the amount of memory required.
 Because this is a high-level implementation of a `HashMap`, we don't have access to the raw object pointers that are used internally by the JavaScript engine and we have to reside to this workaround.